jjttjj/wm/readme.md

 # wm

-`wm` is a clojure(script) library which provides a datastructure that's useful for implementing a tiling window manager.
+`wm` is a clojure(script) library which provides an immutable datastructure that's useful for implementing a tiling window manager.

 ![](wm.png)